vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 # sec 13

-Up until this point, the internalist has just been responding to critiques of their position from the nonconstituvist.
+Up until this point, the internalist has just been responding to critiques of their position from the externalist.
 But, they haven't given any positive reason to think that internalism is correct.
 This last passage gives something like a master argument for epistemic internalism.

 Here's the idea: